TheFireCo/genkit-plugins/README.md

 Usage examples of the plugins are available [here](https://github.com/TheFireCo/genkit-plugins/blob/main/examples/README.md).

-For more detailed information on how to use GenKit plugins, please refer to the [official Genkit documentation](https://firebase.google.com/docs/genkit/get-started).
+For more detailed information on how to use Genkit plugins, please refer to the [official Genkit documentation](https://firebase.google.com/docs/genkit/get-started).

 ## Showcase